mkjetbrains/markdown-drafts/docker-agent-hub-readme.md

 In a Linux container, if you need a Docker daemon available inside your builds, you have two options.

-Regardless of the selected option, the __Docker must be run under the root user__: you can either use the TeamCity agent image with the `linux-sudo` tag or pass `-u 0` if you run any other agent image.
+Regardless of the selected option, the __Docker inside the container must be run under the root user__.
+The TeamCity agent images with the `linux-sudo` tag allow using the sudo access, which is the recommended approach.
+Alternatively, if you run any other agent image, you can run the whole container under the root user by passing `-u 0`.

 **NOTE:** both of these options require extra trust to your builds, as a build may get **root access** to the host where the TeamCity agent container is running.